 The United States food regulatory system has developed piecemeal over the last century, generating new rules and regulations in response to emerging food problems.
 As a result, responsibilities for specific food safety concerns are allocated to various government agencies.
-A key to effective regulation within this complex and fragmented system is interagency cooperation and cooperation between these agencies and public and private stakeholders.
+A key to effective regulation within this complex and fragmented system is interagency cooperation, cooperation between these agencies, and public and private stakeholders.

 Development of Federal Food Safety Regulations

 Before the twentieth century, food safety regulation was generally a matter of state and local concern.
-Public support for passage of federal food safety laws grew as food safety problems in the food industry were exposed.
-The first food laws in the United States were spurred by two important events: Dr. Harvey Wiley’s poison squad and the publication of Upton Sinclair’s The Jungle.
+Public support for the passage of federal food safety laws grew as food safety problems in the food industry were exposed.
+The first food laws in the United States were spurred by two important events: Dr. Harvey Wiley’s Poison Squad and the publication of Upton Sinclair’s The Jungle.

-In 1902, Congress appropriated funds to the United States Department of Agriculture’s (USDA’s) Bureau of Chemistry, the predecessor of the Food and Drug Administration (FDA), to study chemicals that were commonly used as food preservatives and additives at the time.
+In 1902, Congress appropriated funds to the United States Department of Agriculture (USDA)’s Bureau of Chemistry, the predecessor of the Food and Drug Administration (FDA), to study chemicals that were commonly used as food preservatives and additives at the time.
 Such chemicals included formaldehyde, arsenic, chalk, salicylic acid, and Borax.
 Dr. Harvey Wiley was the chief chemist of the Bureau of Chemistry and oversaw the study.
-Dr. Wiley recruited volunteers who became known as the “poison squad” and the recruits were to eat three meals a day prepared by Dr. Wiley’s team.
-Dr. Wiley and his team tested one chemical at a time and would observe the effects of that chemical on the poison squad.
-Among the poison squad, there was a control group who received meals not contaminated with the chemical being tested.
-Dr. Wiley published the findings after testing each chemical and many Americans became appalled by the affects the food they were eating could have on their health.
+Dr. Wiley recruited volunteers who became known as the “Poison Squad” and the recruits were to eat three meals a day prepared by Dr. Wiley’s team.
+Dr. Wiley and his team tested one chemical at a time and observed the effects of that chemical on the Poison Squad.
+Among the Poison Squad, there was a control group who received meals not contaminated with the chemical being tested.
+Dr. Wiley published the findings after testing each chemical and many Americans became appalled by the effects the food they were eating could have on their health.
 In his findings, Dr. Wiley concluded that chemical preservatives should only be used in foods when necessary, that the onus of safety should be on the producer of foods, and that consumers should be informed of food ingredients on food labels.
 During the same time Dr. Wiley was publishing his findings, Upton Sinclair published his novel, The Jungle, which portrayed nauseating practices and unsanitary conditions in the meat-packing industry that captured the public’s attention.